Ian Kinsler: Detroit Tigers (2014–17)

 In November 2013, Kinsler was traded to the Detroit Tigers for Prince Fielder in a one-for-one trade of All-Stars, with the Tigers sending Texas $30 million to cover part of the difference in the players' salaries.
-The Tigers gave Kinsler permission to honor Alan Trammell by wearing #3.
+Kinsler received former long-time Detroit player Alan Trammell's permission to wear uniform #3, which Trammell had worn for most of his career.

 2014: All-Star

 In 2014, Kinsler was named to his fourth All-Star team, as a replacement for an injured Victor Martinez.
 For the season he led the American League in at bats (684; also an all-time Tigers record), was 4th in hits (188) and doubles (40), 5th in runs scored (100; scoring 100 runs for the fifth time in his career), and 7th in power-speed number (15.9).
 He was the 10th-toughest batter in the American League to strike out (once per every 9.19 plate appearances), and was one of seven AL players to hit at least 15 home runs and steal at least 15 bases.

 On defense, he led the AL in putouts (290) and was third in assists (467) and fielding percentage (.988), among all second basemen.
 Through 2014, Kinsler had the best career range factor of any active second baseman in Major League Baseball, at 4.881.

 On November 5, 2014, Kinsler was awarded the Wilson Defensive Player of the Year Award for second base.